Frequently asked questions concerning applications and assessments can be found on our applicants' FAQ page.

 How can we find out more about Peterhouse?

 The choice of course will have arguably the biggest impact on your son or daughter's time at university.
 They should consider their own interests and abilities and choose a subject because they want to study it.
 Peterhouse offers a range of courses and further information on each can be found on the University website and on the websites of the individual faculties and departments.
-The BeCambridge website offers more resources on how to approach course choice.

 It is also important to bear in mind that their choice of course won't limit their options later and Cambridge graduates go on to an incredible range of careers from each of our courses, thanks in part to the range of transferable skills all of our courses develop.
 A Cambridge degree requires hard work and intelligence, and this is recognised by employers all over the world.
-All Cambridge students are automatically life-long members of the University Careers Service, so whether your son or daughter is looking for work placements over the University vacation, or needs help with their CV after graduation, or decides they want a career change 10 years after graduating, the UCS's doors are always open.
+All Cambridge students are automatically life-long members of the University Careers Service, so whether your child is looking for work placements over the University vacation, or needs help with their CV after graduation, or decides they want a career change 10 years after graduating, the UCS's doors are always open.

 We encourage all applicants to disclose any disabilities/learning difficulties they have as part of their application.
 If they declare this on UCAS, we will send them an adjustment form so we can make appropriate arrangements for interview (access requirements, larger print, longer time in tests, etc).
-If your son or daughter has been disadvantaged through circumstances outside their control which have limited their academic achievements, they can ask a teacher/doctor/lawyer/social worker or other relevant professional to submit an Extenuating Circumstances Form on their behalf.
+If your child has been disadvantaged through circumstances outside their control which have limited their academic achievements, they can ask a teacher/doctor/lawyer/social worker or other relevant professional to submit an Extenuating Circumstances Form on their behalf.
 This allows us to assess their achievements in the appropriate context.
 The University also provides additional support for applicants and current students, for example through the Disability Resource Centre.

 How should candidates prepare for interview?